Dynatrace offers several out-of-the-box integrations with problem notification systems as well as with test and deployment automation frameworks.

 All out-of-the-box integrations with notification systems group around three major categories:

 Incident management systems - These systems help organizations manage large amounts of incidents across multiple teams.
 Incident management systems offer features such as incident-notification tracking, escalation-level definition, and on-duty schedules.
 Typically, incident management systems offer a wide range of notification channels, such as call centers, pagers, and mobile push notifications.
-Dynatrace offers out-of-the-box integrations for five major incident management systems: OpsGenie, VictorsOps, PagerDuty, xMatters, and Atlassian JIRA.
+Dynatrace offers out-of-the-box integrations for major incident management systems such as Opsgenie, VictorsOps, PagerDuty, xMatters, and Jira.

 ChatOps systems - Today, chat systems are widely used by DevOps teams to triage incoming issues, discuss follow-up actions, and to archive lessons learned.
 Dynatrace offers out-of-the-box integrations for popular ChatOps systems such as Slack and Microsoft Teams.